pondersource/node-peppol/README.md

 Send and receive Peppol invoices.

-This module is meant to run as a backend service, you can combine it with https://github.com/pondersource/invoice-gateway for the GUI part.
+This module is designed to run as a separate backend service, for instance on Amazon Lambda.
+It contains the code needed to execute webhooks for incoming and outgoing business documents.
+You can combine it with https://github.com/pondersource/invoice-gateway and for the GUI part, so users can connect their bookkeeping system, go through KYC checks, etcetera.

 Example using an AP+SMP provider like Acube or Storecove:
 ```js